-Post 132 - by Gautam Shah.
+Post 132 - by Gautam Shah

-Building Engineering was the pioneer field of Design out of which many specialities like Architecture, Civil Engineering and Interior Designing have separated.
+Building Engineering was the pioneer field of Design out of which many specialties like Architecture, Civil Engineering and Interior Designing have separated.
 All these skills deal with buildings using many common materials and techniques.
 Interior Design as a result has certain affinity to Architecture.
 In recent years many other design skills like Urban Design, Town Planning, Mass or Public housing, Landscape architecture, etc. have emerged from architecture.
 In future many other skills may also emerge from Interior Design.

 A building once constructed is initially readied for occupation by the original designer.
 Buildings last for ages and during the lifespan, must be altered and updated several times.
 Architects or Building Engineers are unavailable, or have no income incentive for such 'frivolity'.
 During early middle ages, or perhaps even earlier, low-skilled 'Art -Painters' were hired to paint and decorate old buildings inside and outside.
 These painters known as building decorators or renovators worked along with their associates, to not only paint but undertake repairs, make furniture and update furnishings.
 Many crafts-persons like, Iron smiths, Guilders, Glass blowers, Weavers, Embroiders, Rug and Carpet makers, Sculptors, Mural makers, were casually associated with the Decorator, as jobbers and suppliers.
 Later the Decorator or renovator had a team of hired people who moved from site to site locations.
 These services for the building were always distinct from the Architecture or Building Engineering.
 Interior Decorator or renovator was neither a variant, nor subservient to the architect.